larvinloy/docker-mytardis/README.md

 This is a dockerized build of the 3.6 branch of the Mytardis Data Curation system: http://mytardis.org

-Creates an assembly of docker containers that provide the mytardis webportal, persistent tardis store and mysql db, rabbitmq message broker, two celery workers, and celery monitoring interface, all working on a single host.
+Creates an assembly of docker containers that provide the mytardis webportal, persistent tardis store and mysql/postgres db, rabbitmq message broker, two celery workers, and celery monitoring interface, all working on a single host.

 Usage
 -----